Something to Hide (film)

-Something to Hide (in the U.S. also reissued as Shattered), is a 1972 British thriller film, written and directed by Alastair Reid, based on a 1963 novel by Nicholas Monsarrat.
-The film stars Peter Finch, Shelley Winters, Colin Blakely, Linda Hayden and John Stride.
-Finch plays a man harassed by his shrewish wife (Winters) who, after picking up a pregnant teenage hitchhiker (Hayden), is driven to murder and madness.
+Something to Hide (in the U.S. also reissued as Shattered) is a 1972 British thriller film directed by Alastair Reid and starring Peter Finch, Shelley Winters, Colin Blakely, Linda Hayden and John Stride.
+It was written by Reid based on the 1963 novel of the same title by Nicholas Monsarrat.
+A man harassed by his shrewish wife, after picking up a pregnant teenage hitchhiker, is driven to murder and madness.
 The film was not released commercially in the USA until 1976.